-Physician-directed definitive profile testing is reasonable and necessary when ordered for a particular patient based upon historical use and community trends.
+At the current time, physician-directed definitive profile testing is reasonable and necessary when ordered for a particular patient based upon historical use and community trends.
 However, the same physician-defined profile is not reasonable and necessary for every patient in a physician's practice.
 Definitive UDT orders should be individualized based on clinical history and risk assessment, and must be documented in the medical record.